 - Plain Greek yogurt or with honey and/or granola and/or berries.
 Mix it up with organic, low-sugar, fruit-flavored yogurts, such as Siggi’s.

 - String cheese + orange + almonds or other nuts.

 - Hummus + whole wheat pita chips.

 - Guacamole + whole grain tortilla chips.

-- Homemade popcorn cooked in canola oil or air-popped and drizzled with a little butter + a side of fresh strawberries.
+- Homemade stove-popped popcorn or air-popped and drizzled with a little butter + a side of fresh strawberries.

 - Chewy, no-bake granola bars.

 - Crunchy HÄLSA chocolate chip granola bars.
 Or buy minimally processed such as Larabar or KIND.